jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Arrange-Online.md

 Support across-application deployment and release operation by compiling json, and provide settings of serial, parallel, failure threshold and others.

-Click **Continuous Delivery** in the menu bar to log in the “Arrange On-line”.
+Click **Continuous Delivery** in the menu bar to log in the "Arrange On-line".

 1. New View